jennguyen1/nhuyhoa/_posts/2015-11-26-GLM-Multinomial-Regression.md

 Holding all other covariates constant, a unit increase in $$x_i$$ will lead to an increase in odds of falling into category $$a$$ over category $$b$$ by a factor of $$exp(\beta_i)$$.

 ## Estimating Response Probabilities
-Similar to logistic regression to estimate response probabilities, we have
+Similar to logistic regression to estimate response probabilities

 $$ \hat{\pi}_i = \frac{exp(\eta_{ij})}{1 + \sum^J_{j = 2} exp(\eta_{ij})}$$

 where $$\Sigma_i \pi_i = 1$$ and $$\eta_{i1} = 0$$.

-We can also do this in R:
+In R, do this with

 * Response probabilities: `predict(mod, newdata, type = "probs")`
 * Class: `predict(mod, newdata, type = "class")`

 ## Example
-With this example, we examine how aligator length can be used to predict the gator's food choice.
+This example examines how aligator length can be used to predict the gator's food choice.

 {% highlight r %}
 ggplot(data = gator, aes(x = choice, y = length)) +